ironhacks/COVID19-info-material/Dashboard_phase_1.md

 In your dashboard, we report a selected set of metrics related to your model's **prediction accuracy** related to the `sum_visit_counts` of a set of unique uuids for a particular week (week 18 to week 21 well as your **effort** in achieving this accuracy.

-Your dashboard has two components: Your scores and Your peers.
+Your dashboard has three tabs:

-- The `Your scores` tab tells you about individual metrics.
+- The `Your Scores` tab tells you about individual metrics.
+- The `Your Peers` allows you to explore the collection of submission we have received for a particular phase.
+To preserve your anonymity we are using pseudo names!
-- The `Your peers` tab provide you more insight into your current standing in the hack.
+- The `Summary` tab provides you more insight into your current standing in the hack in the respective phase that you have selected (phase 1, phase 2 etc.).
 Please not that the mean and the standard deviation are based on the number of submission during this particular phase!

-In both components, we present the following metrics:
+In `Your Scores` and the `Summary` tab we present the following metrics:

 | Metric            | Brief Description/Formula                                    | Data type                     |
 | :---------------- | ------------------------------------------------------------ | ----------------------------- |